 2. Maximize natural light for clear, authentic shots

 Place your table close to a window, avoiding windowsill shadows.
 This positioning offers soft, natural light from the window.
 Turn off other lights in the room to maintain clean lighting.
 Experiment by adjusting your setup’s angle to the window or use an open garage door for a similar lighting effect.
 Avoid letting direct sunlight hit your subjects.
 When arranging your backdrop, create a smooth curve from the table to the wall.
 Secure it well.
-Center your subject on this backdrop and ensure there’s space for reflectors if needed.
+Center your subject on this backdrop and ensure there’s space for reflectors, if needed.

 3. Shoot products photos on white background

 You can use an infinity cove to create a seamless background.
 An infinity cove is a curved, all-white space that gives the background the appearance that it goes on forever.
-You can also a photo editing app to remove the image background and have a standard white background for your product photos.
+You can also use a photo editing app to remove the image background and have a standard white background for your product photos.
 A plain white background works well for standard product photos.

 4. Use a flash diffuser